pydantic/pydantic/docs/contributing.md

 # You can also use `pdm run mkdocs serve` to serve the documentation at localhost:8000
 ```

+#### Updating the documentation

+We push a new version of the documentation with each minor release, and we push to a `dev` path with each commit to `main`.

+If you're updating the documentation out of cycle with a minor release and want your changes to be reflected on `latest`,
+do the following:

+1. Open a PR against `main` with your docs changes
+2. Once the PR is merged, cherry-pick the changes onto the `docs-update` branch, which should be up to date with the
+latest patch release.
+For example, if the latest release is `v2.9.2`, you should make sure `docs-update` is up to date with
+the `v2.9.2` tag.
+3. Push the changes to the `docs-update` branch - this will trigger a docs build and deployment.

 ### Commit and push your changes

 Commit your changes, push your branch to GitHub, and create a pull request.